msrocean/Tik_Tok/README.md

 We have experiments with **four** types of **data representations**.
 We explain each of the data representation as follows:

-- **Timing Features**: Timing features consists of 160 feature values (20 feature values from 8 feature categories).
+- **Timing Features**: Timing features consist of 160 feature values (20 feature values from 8 feature categories).
                         In the model, timing features are represented as an 1-D array of [1x160].